melissaesantos/ATM_System/README.md

 Exit: Allows users to exit the ATM system.
 ### 2. BankDatabase.java
-This file contains the implementation of the bank database, which stores account information and balances.
+This file contains the implementation of the bank database, which stores account information and balances to test the functionality of ATM.java.
+There are also encapsulation methods that are neccessary for ATM.java.
 Here's an overview:

 Account Storage: Stores account information (account number and associated name) in a HashMap.